 In many states, including North Carolina (NC), it is a hotly debated matter whether parents may lawfully provide alcohol to their underage children.
 The legal environment around underage drinking is complex because of the need for compromise between the rights of youngsters and those of their parents.

-In this post, we’ll look at the finer points of North Carolina law and determine whether or not parents may provide their minor children access to alcoholic beverages at home, and if so, what consequences may follow.
+In this post, we’ll look at the finer points of North Carolina law and determine whether or not parents may provide their minor children access to alcoholic beverages at home, and if so, what consequences they may face.

 Underage Drinking Laws in North Carolina